ingadhoc/sale/sale_ux/README.rst

 #.
 Add option to show SO reference field on tree view and on main section of form view.
 #.
 Add filter to be able to select analytic account on sale orders with the same partner/commercial partner as the sale order.
 #.
 Add Commercial Partner is automatic set in the sale order taking into account the partner configuration
+#.
+It adds a button in sale quotations that allowes to update sale prices.
+It is useful if the pricelist is changed after adding sale order lines.

 Installation
 ============